 The command-line interface (CLI) means interacting with the router system where the user issues command to the router system in the form of command lines.
 Secure Shell (SSH) is a cryptographic network protocol to access the router’s command-line interface.

-- Log in the router admin, go to “System / Terminal”.
+- Log in to the router admin, and go to “System / Terminal.”

 - Input default router user name “root” and router password.

 - You will then receive the welcome message on the web terminal interface.

 * Some web browsers might block the SSH connection, suggesting using Chrome with standard settings.